-- 1. This Convention shall remain in force indefinitely but either of the Contracting States may terminate the Convention through the diplomatic channel, by giving to the other Contracting State written notice of termination not later than 30 June of any calendar year starting five years after the year in which the Convention entered into force. - 2.
-In such event the Convention shall cease to apply in respect of years of assessment beginning after the end of the calendar year in which such notice is given.
+- 1. This Convention shall remain in force indefinitely but either of the Contracting States may terminate the Convention through the diplomatic channel, by giving to the other Contracting State written notice of termination not later than 30 June of any calendar year starting ten years after the year in which the Convention entered into force. - 2.
+In such event the Convention shall cease to apply: - (a) with regard to taxes withheld at source, in respect of amounts paid or credited after the end of the calendar year in which such notice is given; and - (b) with regard to other taxes, in respect of taxable years beginning after the end of the calendar year in which such notice is given.